 The brake lever is located at the right handlebar grip.
 To apply the front brake, pull the brake lever toward the handlebar grip.

 1. Brake lever

-Brake pedal
+BU18432 Brake pedal

 The brake pedal is located on the right side of the ATV.
+To apply the rear brake, push down on the brake pedal.